mosswg/mycelium-lang/README.md

 ```

 There are two special types in the std library which can be used as an alternative.
-They are `any` and `auto`. `any` will allow a variable to hold any type. `any` requires a type to be provided when first declared and when the type is changed. `auto` is the same as any but will decide it's type based on assignment and does not require explicit type declaration.
+They are `any` and `auto`. `any` will allow a variable to hold any type. `any` requires a type to be provided when first declared and when the type is changed. `auto` is the same as any but will decide its type based on assignment and does not require explicit type declaration.
 Both `any` and `auto` require an extra byte to store the current type.

 e.g. of `any`
 ``` c++